maxzhang666/Stars/README.md

 *   [Lymphatus/caesium-image-compressor](https://github.com/Lymphatus/caesium-image-compressor) - Caesium is an image compression software that helps you store, send and share digital pictures, supporting JPG, PNG, WebP and TIFF formats.
 You can quickly reduce the file size (and resolution, if you want) by preserving the overall quality of the image.

-*   [oceanbase/seekdb](https://github.com/oceanbase/seekdb) - The AI-native state store for agents.
-MySQL-compatible, embedded or server, hybrid vector + full-text search, COW sandboxes (FORK/MERGE).
+*   [oceanbase/seekdb](https://github.com/oceanbase/seekdb) - The AI-Native Search Database.
+Best for agent storage, it unifies vector, text, structured, and semi-structured data into a single engine.
+This all-in-one database makes agents smarter, easier to run, and more stable.

 *   [barry-ran/QtScrcpy](https://github.com/barry-ran/QtScrcpy) - Android real-time display control software